 EM Williams plays Billy

 EM trained at The Royal Central School of Speech and Drama.
-Their credits include: MY BRILLIANT FRIEND (National Theatre), CAPTAIN CORRELLI’S MANDOLIN (West End - Harold Pinter Theatre), DINOSAUR WORLD LIVE (Regents Park Open Air), THE BOOK OF DRAGONS (York Theatre Royal); THE SELFISH GIANT (Arcola Theatre); LES ENFABNTS TERRIBLES’ ALICE”S ADVENYTURES UNDERGROUND (The Vaults) and PRINCESS MONOKE (New Diorama & AIIA Theatre, Tokyo)..
+Their credits include: MY BRILLIANT FRIEND (National Theatre), CAPTAIN CORRELLI’S MANDOLIN (West End - Harold Pinter Theatre), DINOSAUR WORLD LIVE (Regent's Park Open Air Theatre), THE BOOK OF DRAGONS (York Theatre Royal); THE SELFISH GIANT (Arcola Theatre); LES ENFANTS TERRIBLES’ ALICE'S ADVENTURES UNDERGROUND (The Vaults) and PRINCESS MONONOKE (New Diorama & AIIA Theatre, Tokyo).

 Birds and Bees

 Directed by Rob Watt